amamory-embedded/learning-yocto/readme.md

 ## Recipe Hello

-As mentioned before, this recipe only runs some python command to print a message.
+As mentioned before, the previous recipe only copies a file into the the Linux image.
 No code is actually compiled.
 The next step is to create another recipe, this time, compiling a code.
-First, lets create a proper directory structure to save the new recipe:
+First, let's create a proper directory structure to save the new recipe:

 ```
 $ cd ~/rpi/build